esyede/alitphp/README.md

     }

-    // Yes, you can define middleware inside controller class function before() {
+    // Yes, you can define before and after-middleware as a method inside controller class function before() {
         echo "Before route here!<br/>";
     }